codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 ### the different between end system and end devices
 - end systems are generally connected to each oter using switching devices known as routers rather than using a  single communication link .
-- end systems is able to connect to th
+- end systems is able to connect to the internet while end devices only referee to devices that communicate in a network